 I paid the price and I came to know for myself.
 President Russell M. Nelson recently said: “the Lord loves effort, because effort brings rewards that can’t come without it.”8 You, too, can have this type of soul-expanding, faith building experience as you explore and journey through your questions of belief.

-We’ll explore more about anxiety’s role in faith crisis next Saturday, September 12, where I’ll be discussing how to recognize and resist the presence of anxiety in one’s faith journey.
+We’ll explore more about anxiety in my article, “Are you experiencing a faith crisis?
+Here’s what may actually be playing a role,” where I’ll be discussing how to recognize and resist the presence of anxiety in one’s faith journey.

 - Joseph Smith, Jr. Lectures on Faith (Salt Lake City: Deseret Book, 1985), 97–80.